askesvane/LanguageAnalytics/assignment6_DeepLearning/README.md

 source ./DeepLearning_env/bin/activate
 ```
 ### Download the ```Glove``` library
-In order to run the script 'DeepLearningModel.py', one needs to download an unzip the pretrained weights of the 'glove' library.
+To run the script 'DeepLearningModel.py', one needs to download an unzip the pretrained weights of the 'glove' library.
 Please execute the following from the terminal while being in the folder 'assignment6_DeepLearning' (the zipfile will take 3-4 minutes to download):

 ```bash
 wget http://nlp.stanford.edu/data/glove.6B.zip